cea-trust-platform/trust-documentation/doc/source/user_tutorials/parallel.md

 Here, the partitioning tool **Metis** will be used.
 We cut the domain into **nb\_parts = 2** parts.

 In the general case, the overlapping width **Larg\_joint** between two parts of the partition have to be defined accordingly with the numerical scheme.
-For exemple, if you use a VEF discretisation (see [](user_guide/num_meth/discretisation/vef/index.rst) for more details regarding this discretisation), you should use **2** for **Larg\_joint** except when partitioning a domain where only the upwind (first-order) discretization scheme will be solved.
+For exemple, if you use a VEF discretisation (see [](../user_guide/num_meth/discretisation/vef/index.rst) for more details regarding this discretisation), you should use **2** for **Larg\_joint** except when partitioning a domain where only the upwind (first-order) discretization scheme will be solved.

 The keyword **zones\_name** is useful to define the name of the files containing the partitioned mesh that will be written.

 **Remark**: notice the presence of the keyword **End** in the `Partition` block: the code will stop reading the data file at this line!
-This means also that all what come after this line can be deleted since it is not interpreted by the code.
+This also means that everything coming after this line can be deleted since it is not interpreted by the code.

 Now, run this edited data file:
 ```